MORSECorp/snappiershot/CONTRIBUTING.md

 ```bash
 (.venv) snappiershot$ ./run_tests.sh
 ```
-The reason for this script is because the `pytest-cov` plugin for the `pytest` test runner does not play nicely with packages that are pytest plugins.
+The reason for using this script, rather than automatically running tests via the `pytest` test runner, is because the `pytest-cov` plugin for `pytest` does not play nicely with packages that are `pytest` plugins.
 Therefore, the `coverage` package must be interfaced with separately.